workbuoy/workbuoy-suite/docs/proactivity.md

 3. **Subscription plan & tenant flags** – plan ceilings (`tenantPlan:<plan>`) and `secureTenant` enforcement (`tenant<=3`).
 4. **Policy guardrails** – optional policy responses that downscope autonomy.

 The resolver walks the degrade rail (`tsunami → kraken → …`) until the lowest cap is satisfied.
 When a downgrade happens we stamp `degraded:<mode>` in the basis so explainability surfaces can render the reason.
-Kill switches add `kill`, and plan restrictions add `cap:tenantPlan:*` entries.
+Kill switches add `kill`, and plan restrictions add `tenantPlan:*` entries.

 ## Role & Policy Interactions